srampinogroup/PES-trotter/README.md

 should be equivalent for native PC, native mobile, web PC and web mobile, but bugs might prove me wrong.

-> [!WARNING] Right now the web exported app does not work correctly
+> [!TIP] Right now the web exported app does not work correctly
 > on Safari because of mouse capture issues.
 Please use another
 > browser.

 ## Main menu